Supreme Court rejects appeal to limit transgender students

 Similar lawsuits have been dismissed by courts in other parts of the country.

-About 15,000 people live in Dallas, a town in an agricultural area 15 miles (24 kilometers) west of Salem.
+About 15,000 people live in Dallas, a town in an agricultural area 15 miles west of Salem.